kalin-marinov/EdgeDeflector/README.md

 # Changes
 This is a fork of [da2x/EdgeDeflector](https://github.com/da2x/EdgeDeflector).
-The change, that I have added is the functionality to change the search engine as well.
+The modification, that I perfomed, is adding the functionality to change the search engine as well.

-The desired search engine can be configured in the *EdgeDeflector.exe.config*.
+The desired engine can be configured in the *EdgeDeflector.exe.config*.
 The keyword placeholder will be replaced with the searched string provided from the Search UI.

-This only affects urls that are targeted for bing and contain a query paramter.
+This only affects urls that are targeted for bing and contain a search query parameter.

 # EdgeDeflector